thomasbabuj/ToDoAppApi/README.md

 8)  Applying the logger decorator

 		i) To apply the decorator, when we create the router, we will simply wrap all our current routes in it by updating our NewRouter function.

+9)  Refactoring Routes file